-Mr. Sommer has also provided pro bono legal services in the areas of prisoner rights, immigration, and campaign finance law, including the defense of the constitutionality of the 2002 Bipartisan Campaign Reform Act at the trial stage and on appeal to the United States Supreme Court.
-In 2006, he served as a special prosecutor for the Los Angeles City Attorney's office, where he prosecuted several jury trials.
+Mr. Sommer has also provided pro bono legal services in the areas of prisoner rights, immigration and campaign finance law, including the successful defense of the constitutionality of the Bipartisan Campaign Reform Act in the U.S. Supreme Court.
+He has also served as a special prosecutor for the Los Angeles City Attorney's office, for which he has first-chaired several jury trials.